 Burden sharing in NATO more generally has been an issue of contention during the history of the alliance.
-As the Department of Defense reported in its annual assessment of allied contributions to defense, the United States pays one-quarter of the NATO common-funded budgets in which all 19 members participated at the time of Allied Force (table 2).55
+As the DoD reported in its annual assessment of allied contributions to defense, the United States pays onequarter of the NATO common-funded budgets in which all 19 members participated at the time of Operation Allied Force.

 The absence of a strong European strategic transport and logistics capability alone meant that the United States had to undertake the lion's share of the Kosovo campaign.
-Allied Force also revealed a serious technology gap between the United States and Europe:
+Operation Allied Force also revealed a serious technology gap between the United States and Europe:

-More than 70 per cent of the fire-power deployed was American.
+More than 70 percent of the fire-power deployed was American.
 Only a handful of European allies had laser-guided bombs, and only Britain was able to contribute cruise missiles.
-Barely 10 per cent of European aircraft are capable of precision bombing and of the European members of NATO, only France was able to make a significant contribution to high-level bombing raids at night.
+Barely 10 percent of European aircraft are capable of precision bombing and of the European members of NATO, only France was able to make a significant contribution to high-level bombing raids at night.
 Only the United States could contribute strategic bombers and stealth aircraft for enhanced power projection.
-European allies also critically lacked reconnaissance and surveil-lance aircraft.56
+European allies also critically lacked reconnaissance and surveillance aircraft.